mircealungu/student-projects/thesis-abstract.md

-# Abstract as the four-sentence-summary
+# Abstract as the four-sentence-summary, by Kent Beck

 Recommended structure for a good abstract: